jshen650/InTRM.build/README.md

 ## Example

-This is a basic example which shows you how to simulate data and apply one of the two approaches for estimating optimal decision rules following multiple imputation:
+This is a basic example which shows how to generate a data set from one of the scenarios described in the paper and apply data splitting or the m-out-of-n bootstrap approach with multiple imputation:

 ``` r
 ## simulate data from one of the scenarios - say, n=300 with 30% missingness only in Y